 Upper Second-Class Honours (2:1)

-Upper Second-Class Honours, or 2:1 degree (read “two-one”), is the UK’s second-highest degree classification.
-It requires a 60-69% GPA and represents a notable achievement.
-While not as prestigious as a First-Class degree, it’s still highly respected and is often the minimum requirement for graduate jobs and postgraduate programs.
-Additionally, some employers consider it as an acceptable standard for specific roles.
+Upper Second-Class Honours, or a 2:1 degree (read “two-one”), is the UK’s second-highest honors degree classification.
+It typically requires an overall mark of 60-69% and represents a strong academic achievement.
+While not as high as a First-Class degree, it is still highly respected and is often used as a benchmark for graduate jobs and postgraduate programs.
+However, many employers and universities also consider applicants with other degree classifications, especially when they have relevant experience.

 Lower Second-Class Honours (2:2)